• Link to X

 There is great resiliency in the human spirit.
 It can withstand unspeakable hardships and rise above catastrophes.
 In literature the hero can only prevail in the third act, after overcoming the conflicts and obstacles allied against him.
 Often these forces destroy lesser men.
 We all must journey through dark nights, through loss, through abandonment, through doubt and betrayal.
 Only by passing through all of them do we emerge into light.

 It is by creating art that man illuminates his path.
 It is the sacred duty of the artist to be both shaman and alchemist, that his work can serve as signposts, markers, revelations along the way, to guard against our coarser nature and encourage us towards compassion.
-Lake Dante and Virgil before us, we all one day be left in the boatman’s charge.
+Like Dante and Virgil before us, we all one day shall be left in the boatman’s charge.
 On this arduous journey, the most we can wish for ourselves and our fellow travelers is that we be given safe passage.

 – James Macdonell